Menu

 There are several solutions:

-• If you have the benefits (the equivalent of health insurance, you can read my medical guide in Toronto if you want to know more), you can check if you have travel insurance included.
+• If you have the benefits, the equivalent of health insurance, you can read my medical guide in Toronto, If you want to know more.
+You can check if you have travel insurance included.
 This is often the case, you can call them to check.

 • If you have a credit card, check if you have travel insurance included!

-• If you don’t have option one or option two you can buy travel insurance like Manulife (I’m giving you that name here because I already used it in 2019, at the time I paid about 50 Canadian dollars for 2 weeks in France).
+• If you don’t have option one or option two you can buy travel insurance like Manulife.
+I’m giving you that name here because I already used it in 2019.
+At the time I paid about 50 Canadian dollars for 2 weeks in France.
 I had called them directly to be able to ask all my questions and they had confirmed all this by email (I like to have a paper trail), before confirming.

 Airport lounge